 Carbon monoxide is a gas which cannot be seen, smelt or tasted.
 Carbon monoxide poisoning occurs when a fuel burning appliance such as a boiler, gas or open fire has not been properly installed, maintained or ventilated.
 200 people are hospitalised in the UK every year with carbon monoxide poisoning.

-To be screened for a Fire and Wellness visit please call Buckinghamshire Fire & Rescue Service on 01296 744477 or email email@example.com.
+To be screened for a Home Fire Safety Visit please call Buckinghamshire Fire & Rescue Service on 01296 744477 or email: email@example.com

 For more information about the dangers of carbon monoxide visit http://projectshout.com/.